 In short, if you have no time to go over all the detail, you should try stick to the $100 - $500 price range for a small to normal room sized air purifier.
 Any lower, you will get a device that will barely last a year.

-Based on my comparison of numerous user reviews and product feature analyses, my recommendation for a good quality room air purifier within a reasonable price is the Winix 5500-2 Air Purifier (click here to see it on Amazon).
+Based on my comparison of numerous user reviews and product feature analyses, my recommendation for a good quality room air purifier within a reasonable price is the Winix 5500-2 Air Purifier (click here to see it at Amazon).
 This Winix air purifier is good value for money.

 A note to remember is that air purifiers involve a lot of trial and error before you find a good device.
 This means that you should only get a device if you are sure you have a money back guarantee.
 Many devices do have a guarantee and warranty, and all the ones I recommend here do.